 – Maximize sleep quantity and quality: Researchers associate sleep quality with inflammation, oxidative stress, and antioxidant levels.
 Poor sleep adversely increases inflammation and oxidative stress while lowering your body’s antioxidant defense.
 Aim for at least seven or eight hours of sleep every night.
 Use a quality sleep-support formula if you have trouble falling or staying asleep.

-– Visit a chiropractor: Chiropractors can address the underlying causes of oxidative stress and inflammation that compromise the immune system and jeopardize overall health.
-One study found that nine people suffering from chronic low back pain who visited a chiropractor normalized the mediators of inflammation.
-A chiropractor can also customize a protocol that addresses your condition to boost the immune system and leave you feeling better.
+– Visit a chiropractor: One study found that nine people suffering from chronic low back pain who visited a chiropractor normalized the mediators of inflammation.
+A chiropractor can also customize a protocol that addresses your condition to regulate the immune system and leave you feeling better.

 Altogether, these strategies provide a solid foundation for managing oxidative stress, boosting antioxidants, and reducing inflammation to help support the immune system and lower your risk for a disease.

 Focusing on anti-inflammatory, antioxidant-rich foods and nutrients along with the right lifestyle modifications can help you optimize health and cultivate your happiest, most vibrant life.